uhyo/better-typescript-lib/docs/diff/es5.d.ts.md

 -    predicate: (
 -      value: number,
 -      index: number,
--      obj: Uint8ClampedArray
+-      obj: Uint8ClampedArray,
 -    ) => boolean,
--    thisArg?: any
+-    thisArg?: any,
 +  findIndex<This = undefined>(
 +    predicate: (this: This, value: number, index: number, obj: this) => boolean,
-+    thisArg?: This
++    thisArg?: This,
    ): number;
 -
    /**